szabgab/real-szabgab.github.io/ladino.md

 ## TODO

 * Work on the Ladino courses at LibreLingo.
+Get others who know the Language to help with the content and the sounds.
-* Create a platform for Ladino learners to talk to Ladino speakers and to Ladino teachers. (use italki?)
+* Create a platform for Ladino learners to talk to Ladino speakers and to Ladino teachers.
+(Encourage people to offer lessons on italki?)
+* Find a Ladino podcast.
+Create a podcast that includes the mp3 versions of many of the YouTube videos in Ladino or about Ladino. (need permissions from the video owners)

 * Collection of Ladino songs with lyrics and translations.
 * Collection of Ladino text read aloud by someone.